Dear Grandmother P,

 I can believe that Big Mama taught you confidence by her example.
 Big Mama also adopted a relative’s baby, so you had a sister, Aunt C.

 I heard that your biological father read to you when you were little; so you grew up loving books and later instilled that love into your children.
 My daddy, your son, shared that same love with us kids too.

-Your mother knew the potential dangers of a marriage between a young, teen-aged girl and a young man with extremely different cultural ways.
+Even though it was not uncommon for a younger woman to be attracted to and marry a wealthy older man, in an era when there was so much poverty, Big Mama, your mother, knew the potential dangers of a marriage between a young, teen-aged girl and a young man with extremely different cultural ways.
 She tried to prevent the marriage but failed.

 Here is a picture of the family with all of the children present.

 You made the best life you could and evidently learned how strong you were as I describe in Part 2 of this letter.